Doppler boosting the stochastic gravitational wave background: Introduction

 \section{Introduction}

 The detection and characterization of a stochastic gravitational wave background (SGWB) is one of the next goals for gravitational wave (GW) science.
 A SGWB can have astrophysical or cosmological origin, or both: see \cite{Regimbau:2011rp,Caprini:2018mtu,Maggiore:2018sht} for recent reviews.
-Currently, upper limits are set on the amplitude \cite{Abbott:2021xxi} of the SGWB at ground-based interferometer frequencies, and on parameters characterizing some of its properties \cite{TheLIGOScientific:2016xzw,Abbott:2021jel}.
+Currently, upper limits are set on the amplitude \cite{Abbott:2021xxi} of the SGWB at ground-based interferometer frequencies, and on parameters characterising the {first few multipoles of its associated angular power spectrum} \cite{TheLIGOScientific:2016xzw,Abbott:2021jel}.
 Recent tantalising hints of a signal in the nano-Hertz regime are discussed in \cite{Arzoumanian:2020vkk}.

 In view of future conclusive detections, it is essential to have the best possible theoretical understanding of the properties of a SGWB.
 Among its guaranteed features is the presence of Doppler anisotropies induced by the motion of the detector with respect to the SGWB rest frame.
 In fact, the study of kinematic anisotropies {in the context of stochastic backgrounds of electromagnetic radiation} is an already well-developed research topic.
-Doppler-induced anisotropies in the spectrum of CMB fluctuations have been measured since decades \cite{Smoot:1977bs,Kogut:1993ag,Bennett:2003bz,Aghanim:2013suk}, and their analysis provides interesting cosmological information \cite{Henry:1969im,Peebles:1968zz,Gorski:1990ua,CvL02,Menzies:2004vr,BR06,Kosowsky:2010jm,Amendola:2010ty}.
+Doppler-induced anisotropies in the spectrum of CMB fluctuations have been measured since decades \cite{Smoot:1977bs,Kogut:1993ag,Bennett:2003bz,Aghanim:2013suk}, and their analysis provides interesting cosmological information \cite{Henry:1969im,Peebles:1968zz,Gorski:1990ua,CvL02,Menzies:2004vr,BR06,Kosowsky:2010jm,Amendola:2010ty,Mukherjee:2013zbi}.
 Kinematic effects are also studied for other cosmological observables, see , see e.g. the dipole in luminosity distance of SN counts \cite{Bonvin:2006en}, or the kinematic dipole anisotropies in galaxy number counts, see e.g. \cite{10.1093/mnras/206.2.377,Maartens:2017qoa,Pant:2018smd}.

 The aim of this work is to analyse kinematic anisotropies in the SGWB, and investigate their physical consequences.
 In particular, we show that their properties can provide important information on the spectral dependence of the SGWB: